Richard Kuklinski: Paul Hoffman

-Murder of Gary Smith
+Gary Smith

 By the early 1980s, Kuklinski's burglary gang was under investigation by law enforcement.
 In December 1982, Percy House, a member of the gang, was arrested.
 House agreed to inform on Kuklinski and was placed in protective custody.
-Warrants were also issued for the arrest of two other gang members, Gary Smith and Daniel Deppner.
+Warrants were also issued for the arrest of two other gang members, 37-year-old Gary Smith and Daniel Deppner.
 Kuklinski urged them to lay low and rented them a room at the York Motel in North Bergen, New Jersey.
 Smith left the motel to visit his daughter.
 Kuklinski feared that Smith, after he discussed going straight, might become an informant.

-According to the testimony of Barbara Deppner, Kuklinski, Daniel Deppner, and House (in jail at the time) decided that Smith had to be killed.
+According to the testimony of Barbara Deppner, Kuklinski, Daniel Deppner, and House (who was in jail at the time) decided that Smith had to be killed.
 Kuklinski fed Smith a hamburger laced with cyanide, but when this was slow to work, Daniel Deppner also strangled Smith with a lamp cord.
-According to forensic pathologist Michael Baden, Smith's death would probably have been attributed to something non-homicidal in nature (such as drug overdose) if Kuklinski relied solely on the poison.
-However, the ligature mark around Smith's neck, and the fact that the body had been deliberately hidden, proved to investigators that he was murdered.
+According to forensic pathologist Michael Baden, Smith's death would probably have been attributed to something non-homicidal in nature, such as a drug overdose, if Kuklinski had relied solely on the poison.
+However, the ligature mark around Smith's neck, and the fact that the body had been deliberately hidden, suggested to investigators that he was murdered.

 After Barbara Deppner did not return with a car to move Smith's body, Kuklinski and Daniel Deppner placed it in between the mattress and box spring.
-Over the next four days, a number of patrons rented the room, and although they thought the smell in the room was odd, most of them did not think to look under the bed.
+Over the next four days, a number of patrons rented the room, and although they thought the smell in the room was odd, most of them did not think to look between the mattress and box spring.
 Finally, on December 27, 1982, after more complaints from guests about the smell, the motel manager investigated and discovered the decomposing corpse.